Bachelor in Paradise (American TV series)

+On July 10, 2024, ABC renewed Bachelor in Paradise for a tenth season, which premiered on July 7, 2025.

 Production

 Development and filming

 In March 2013, ABC canceled Bachelor Pad after three seasons.
+The show premiered in 2010, providing former contestants from The Bachelor and The Bachelorette with an opportunity to gain additional screen time and participate in an elimination-style competition.
 Very similar to Bachelor Pad, rejected contestants from The Bachelor and The Bachelorette are isolated in a romantic paradise in an exotic tropical destination.
 The first season was filmed in Tulum, Mexico.
-Beginning in season 2, the show has been filmed in Sayulita, Mexico at Playa Escondida.
+From season 2 to 9, the show was filmed in Sayulita, Mexico, at Playa Escondida.
+Beginning in season 10, the show would be taking place in Costa Rica.

 The show begins with an uneven number of women and men, with there being more women.
-At the first rose ceremony, the men are given a rose to hand out to a woman they’d like to spend more time getting to know in paradise.
+At the first rose ceremony, the men are given a rose to hand out to a woman they would like to spend more time getting to know in paradise.
 The women left without roses are immediately sent home.
-New men are then brought to the beach, so at the next rose ceremony, women can give a rose to a man they'd like to spend more time with and the remaining men are sent home.
+New men are then brought to the beach, so at the next rose ceremony, women can give a rose to a man they would like to spend more time with and the remaining men are sent home.
 For seven weeks, this set up alternates between new men or new women joining the cast.

-ABC renewed Bachelor in Paradise for a sixth season on February 5, 2019.
-On August 5, 2019, the series was renewed for a seventh season, which aired on August 16, 2021.
-In June 2021, it was confirmed that Lil Jon, Tituss Burgess, Lance Bass and others would serve as rotating guest hosts for the seventh season, replacing original host Chris Harrison.
-On April 7, 2022, ABC renewed Bachelor in Paradise for its eighth season, with Jesse Palmer as host, which premiered on September 27, 2022.